RaubJo/hive/README.md

 ## Suites

-These are collections of profiles.
+These are groups of profiles that can be referenced at once, instead of separately.

 ## Profiles

-These are applications configured for use in NixOs
+These are application specific configurations that can be referenced individually or integrated through suites.

 # Cool Nix projects